markocic/handwritten_digit_classification/README.md

 The model is trained on an MNIST ("Modified National Institute of Standards and Technology") dataset containing 60,000 images of handwritten digits.
 At the time of writing this, the model's accuracy is 99.1%.

 ## Getting Started <a name = "getting_started"></a>

+There is a live version for you to test before deciding to install it on your local machine. https://hw-digit-classification.herokuapp.com/

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ### Prerequisites